 As the mangle was so large and took up so much room, it was kept outside the back door with a sheet of tarpaulin over it to protect it from the weather.
 This was usual practice in the Victorian terraces where I grew up in the early 1900s.

-On washdays in good weather the mangling could be done outside where the mangle stood, but in bad weather it had to be rolled indoors.
+On washdays in good weather the mangle could be used outside where it stood, but in bad weather it had to be rolled indoors.

-After each rinse, every single item of the washing had to be put through the mangle.
-Each one was placed between the rollers and as the handle was turned, the rollers rolled and fed the item through.
-The water dropped into the bowl or tin bath below.
+After each rinse, every single item of the washing had to be put through the rollers.
+Each one, separately, was placed between the rollers and as the handle was turned, the rollers rolled and fed the item through.
+The water dropped into a bowl or tin bath below.
 It was hard work turning the handle and every item was rinsed several times and put through the rollers again.

 Small clothes like socks could go through the rollers as they were, but larger items had to be folded into strips which were narrow enough to go through the rollers.
 For sheets and blankets this folding was a two-person job, with one person at each end of the sheet or blanket, and care had to be taken to keep it off the floor.
 If no-one was available to help, the pegs on the clothes line could sometimes replace the second person.